corrados/mypitools/projects/edrumtrigger/README.md

 - Research is done using a regular audio card, capture the drum pad output signal and develop the algorithms in Octave.

 - One goal would be to use a Raspberry Pi Zero as a trigger module.
-So, it get's a sampled audio signal from the GIOP (some external hardware needed) and processes it using a C++ software.
+So, it gets a sampled audio signal from the GIOP (some external hardware needed) and processes it using a C++ software.
 It outputs a MIDI signal.
 Since the Raspberry Pi Zero has only a slow processor, it will not be possible to include the complete drum module.
+  As an alternative an Arduino could be used, similar to the [open e-drums](https://open-e-drums.com) project.

 - Positional sensing shall be supported.